Silicon-Valley00/eirhub-documentation/backend-service-documentations/appointment.md

     ```
 [Back to the top...](#appointment-services)

-## Getting all appointments related to a particular doctor given the doctor's ID
+## Get all appointments related to a particular doctor given the doctor's ID
 - GET: /appointments/
 - BODY PARAMETERS: None
 - QUERY PARAMETERS: Provide the ID of the doctor through the query param, `id_doctor`.
 You could also filter more by providing an extra query paramter, `accepted` which could either take values `true` or `false`.